frealmyr/marlin-build/README.md

 ## Build Marlin firmware using docker

-This is a simple repository for using docker to build Marlin firmware for 3d-printers.
+This is a solution for using docker to build Marlin firmware for 3d-printers.
+Edit the configuration files in `CustomConfiguration` and run `./build-marlin.sh` to compile the firmware.

 The `./build-marlin.sh` script does the following